gloveboxes/macos-for-widows-devs/README.md

 ### Espressif

 - Install the [Espressif VS Code](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension) Extension, and then follow the instructions in the welcome page to install the SDK.
 - Limit parallel C compiles to 6 threads.
 Without this limit, the default -j setting triggers excessive parallelism, which can double build times due to resource contention.
+Tested on MacBook Pro M3 and M5 Pro models.

 ### Raspberry Pi Pico